Carla-de-Beer/fruit-shop-api/README.md

 To generate the MySQL database, tables and users, follow the SQL queries inside the file `src/main/scripts/configure-mysql.sql`.
 For the H2 database, initial data is read in via the `Bootstrap` class.

 Unit tests are written with JUnit 5 and continuous integration testing is done through [CircleCi 2.0](https://circleci.com/docs/2.0/).
+JacCoCo is used to provide test coverage information for the unit tests.

 ## Requirements